 At a school that has no teachers, no set curriculum and a name that come from The Hitchhikers Guide to the Galaxy, we wondered how does this work?
 42 accepts over 1000 students between 18 to 30 annually and students are in the program for approximately three to five years.
 Forty percent of the students will be those who are challenged educationally and only 10% may be women but they’re hoping to increase that figure.

 The test to apply consist of two puzzles with no directions, they just want you to figure it out.
 If you can, you may be accepted into the program.
 If you’re accepted you’ll spend a month in California coding, coding and more coding.
 After that, final selections are made.
 Once your accepted, you define your path of education based on software development, gaming, or other coding development language.
+Additionally, if you’re looking for a fun outdoor activity, consider playing lawn games.
+If you’re seeking an online racing game that challenges players to master the art of controlled drifts, consider looking for games like Drift Hunters.
+And if you’re in the mood for some entertainment, you can also try your luck with some Casino days.
+For a more entertaining game or if you want to learn how to make a living from gambling, you can click here for further insights.
+For those seeking an exciting online gaming experience and the thrill of winning, explore the world of Yukon Gold Casino best gambling site where luck meets entertainment and rewards await.

 Where does this all come from?
 France.
 Founder and French billionaire Xavier Neil is the mastermind and funder behind the entire project sinking $100 million of his own money.
 You can listen to the interview with COO and former student Brittany Bir here.